 The Company's expenses are denominated in United States Dollars.
-The Company's corporate office is based in Canada and current exposure to exchange rate fluctuations is minimal.
-At March 31, 2022, with other variables unchanged, a 1% movement in the US dollar against the Canadian dollar would have an estimated \$26,000 impact on the net loss and comprehensive loss.
+The Company's corporate office is based in Canada.
+At June 30, 2022, with other variables unchanged, a 1% movement in the US dollar against the Canadian dollar would not have a material impact on the net loss and comprehensive loss